GoPlugin/external-adapter-template/README.md

 Once the above steps are successful, you will be able to see the job is triggered in Plugin UI and task is succesfully writing weather on blockchain.
+### 5) Trigger requestweather function from remix to register the request